 Wildflower meadow in season.
 Colour and interest all year.

-If you are looking for plant sales in Swansea visit "The Friends Plant Shop",it is open Wednesday all year and Saturday April to September from 10 am to 2 pm.
+If you are looking for plant sales in Swansea visit "The Friends Plant Shop",it is open Wednesday all year and from Saturday 30th March to end of September from 10 am to 2 pm.
 See our Plant sales Page.